gurinina/2025_IntroR_and_RStudio/lessons/13-boxplot_exercise.md

----
-title: "Plotting and data visualization in R"
-author: "Mary Piper, Meeta Mistry, Radhika Khetani"
-date: "Wednesday, December 4, 2019"
----

-Approximate time: 60 minutes
+# Boxplot with ggplot2: exercise

 ## Learning Objectives

 * Generate the box plot using ggplot2